modellerUpdated 2026-06-12

 What this covers

-Predictive aggregates are aggregates Tessallite builds before any query is observed, using table statistics collected from the source — row counts, distinct counts, null ratios, top-N values, and join selectivity.
-This article explains how the predictor works, the four moving parts the modeller controls (storage budget, eviction policy, approval gate, feedback loop), and how predictive aggregates coexist with manual and demand-defined ones.
+Predictive aggregates are aggregates Tessallite builds before any query is observed, using source statistics collected from the connected database — row counts, distinct counts, null ratios, top-N values, and join selectivity.
+This article explains the idea behind the predictor, the four moving parts the modeller controls (storage budget, eviction policy, approval gate, feedback loop), what each control actually does, and how predictive aggregates coexist with manual and demand-defined ones.

 When to use predictive aggregates